 The highlights you made will help give you a visual of what you can afford (until you’re out of debt at least).

 #2.
 Create a weekly, monthly, and annual budget.

 i.
-Based on your disposable income, think of how you want to allocate your budget.
+Based on disposable income, think of how to to allocate the budget.
 For me it helps creating both a weekly and monthly budget.

 ii.
 When you’ve finished your budget plan, multiply it for the entire year.